 - Faster In-Store Checkout.
 Walmart+ subscribers can check out faster in Walmart stores using Mobile Scan & Go.
-After unlocking this feature in the Walmart app, you can scan items as you shop and scan a code to pay at self-checkout with their phone.
+After unlocking this feature in the Walmart app, you can scan merchandise as you shop and scan a code to pay with your phone at self-checkout.
 This feature makes payment quick, easy, and contactless.
-However, you can’t use coupons when shopping this way.
+However, you can’t use coupons.

 - Fuel Discounts.
-Walmart+ gives you discounts of $0.05 per gallon on fuel at nearly 2,000 Walmart, Murphy USA, and Murphy Express gas stations.
+Walmart+ gives you discounts of up to $0.10 per gallon on fuel at over 14,000 Walmart, Exxon, Mobil, and Murphy gas stations.
 You also get special member pricing at Sam’s Club fuel stations.
 You can search “member prices on fuel” in the Walmart app to find the nearest available station.

 What really sets Amazon Prime apart from Walmart+ is its entertainment benefits.
 It offers a wide array of digital media, including videos, music, books, and games, that Walmart+ doesn’t have — at least, not yet.